 Is hydrated silica bad for the environment?

-Silicon dioxide does not pose a threat to human health as long as it is used in appropriate amounts and occurs as sand, quartz, or other natural forms.
+Silicon dioxide does not threaten human health as long as it is used appropriately and occurs as sand, quartz, or other natural forms.
 Establishing safe levels for silica is difficult because the effects are cumulative and depend on many factors.

-While hydrated silicon dioxide is bad for your health, it also has a health benefit but consuming too much of anything isn’t good either!
+While hydrated silicon dioxide is bad for your health, it also has a health benefit.
+However, consuming too much of anything isn’t good either!
 The recommended daily value (RDA) of silica is set at a modest 25g.
-To achieve this same health benefit, you would have to eat 272g of fruits or vegetables or 186g of whole-grain breakfast cereal.
+You would have to eat 272g of fruits or vegetables or 186g of whole-grain breakfast cereal to achieve this same health benefit.

 See Related: Are Brown Paper Bags Compostable?